BBVA/MNA1/README.md

 To determine the user's normal behavior, an algorithm must be used that allows them to be grouped according to their behavior in an unsupervised way.
 In this case we have chosen to use a hierarchical clustering.
-It labels the most active users and the least active users in a different cluster.
+It achieves to label the most active users and the least active users in a different cluster.

 Specifically, an agglomerative type clustering is used, that is,